 Steel burners are less common than stainless steel and brass burners.
 Unless required for a specific reason, we recommend using a stainless steel or brass burner instead due to the superior durability of those burner options.

 In addition to material considerations, keep in mind how big you’d like your fire pit to be.
 With increased size comes increased material costs.

-Firepit ignition systems can range from very basic match lit systems to premium electronic ignitions with remote controls and automatic flame sensors.
-For comparison purposes, a basic stainless steel match light burner kit will cost several hundred dollars while a fully-featured electronic ignition fire pit insert can cost thousands of dollars.
+Fire pit ignition systems can range from basic match lit systems to premium electronic ignitions with remote controls and automatic flame sensors.
+For comparison purposes, a match light burner kit will cost between 100 and 1000 dollars while a fully-featured electronic ignition fire pit insert can cost thousands of dollars.
 You will need to ensure electrical power is available at the fire pit location, which can also add to costs.
-There are also “in-between” options—like spark ignition systems—worthy of consideration.
-These systems can help bridge the gap between the superior convenience offered by an electronic ignition system and the economical design of a manual ignition system.
+There are also intermediate options like spark ignition systems that are worthy of consideration.
+These systems can help bridge the gap between the superior convenience offered by an electronic ignition system and the economical design of a match light kit.

 Keep in mind, while an electronic ignition system is certainly nice to have, it’s by no means a requirement to have a great fire pit design.
 Match lit systems also have additional benefits, like their relatively minimal maintenance requirements.
 Since these systems are entirely mechanical, they are incredibly reliable and easy to use.

 While installation costs and fire pit materials will make up the bulk of your costs, there are several other important factors to consider.
 Among these are your fire pit media and additional accessories available for your fire pit.